kwonus/NUPhone/NUPhone.md

 The paper, <u>Phonetic Word Embeddings</u> by Rahul Sharma et al, serves as a great foundation upon which to build fuzzy string comparison logic.
 There are two prevailing paradigms for fuzzy string comparisons: string-similarity metrics, and edit-distance metrics.
 Ratcliff/Obershelp (R/O) pattern recognition is an example of the former; Levenshtein distance is an example of the latter.
 I fundamentally prefer similarity metrics over distance metrics.
 However, the Levenshtein algorithm is more intuitively understood, and it is less CPU-intensive, when compared with Ratcliff/Obershelp.

 For whatever reason [perhaps CPU costs], Levenshtein distance seems to be the de facto standard for similarity assessment.
-Finding similar strings using difference metrics seems non-optimum, or just plain weird to me.
 Even this open-source effort by Microsoft Research favors Levenshtein: https://github.com/Microsoft/PhoneticMatching

 So given my affinity for similarity metrics over difference metrics, I am introducing the Heads & Tails (H&T) algorithm.
 Described herein, it can be characterized as a simplification of R/O. However, it was not conceived as a derivative of R/O (I discovered R/O, five or so years after my initial H/T implementation).
 Still, the similarity of H&T with R/O is notable.
 Under most use-cases, H&T should result in far fewer comparisons than R/O. I expect no degradation with it vis-à-vis R/O, when processing NUPhone representations of English tokens (I am less certain about other languages and orthographies).
 This document does not describe every difference between H&T and R/O, but it does identify some key differences.